ssec/polar2grid/py/polar2grid/doc/source/dev_guide/index.rst

 guide:

  - The general :doc:`design <../design_overview>` of Polar2Grid
- - The responsibilities of a frontend
+ - The responsibilities of a reader
- - The responsibilities of a backend
+ - The responsibilities of a writer
  - Package hierarchy and dependencies

 A developer should be familiar with these concepts to develop a new component